 - Expect clear skies.
 China is known for their smog.

-You'll have lots of free time to explore your Chinese city, have weekends off to see other cities , plus vacation time to explore — you'll have plenty of time to do things like see pandas in China spend a weekend in Shanghai Disney, or hiking the Avatar Mountains.
+You'll have lots of free time to explore your Chinese city, have weekends off to see other cities , plus vacation time to explore — you'll have plenty of time to do things like see pandas in China, spend a weekend in Shanghai Disney, or hike the Avatar Mountains.
 Plus, you'll be volunteering and traveling with an ILP group, so you're not alone!